Centre bans Mahadev Book, 21 other illegal betting apps amid ED probe

 “However, they did not do so and no such request is made by the state government while they have been investigating it for last 1.5 years,” he said.
 “In fact, the first and only request has been received from ED [Enforcement Directorate] and it has been acted upon.
 Nothing prevented Chhattisgarh government from making similar requests.”

-On Sunday, Baghel questioned why the Bharatiya Janata Party government at the Centre took so long to ban the app.
+On Sunday, Baghel asked why the Bharatiya Janata Party government at the Centre took so long to ban the app.

 “I had even said that the government did not ban the app due to the greed of getting 28% GST [Goods and Services Tax] or the BJP and app operators have some deal,” he said in a social media post.
 “It is surprising that ED [Enforcement Directorate] has been investigating this matter for months and yet the app continued to operate.”